Have you come across Drupal Security and are wondering how to protect your app?

 Hackers try their best to find a way to enter your website.
 There can be multiple numbers of backdoors of various types that can be easily exploited by them.
 These backdoors can be in the form of legitimate files within the official Drupal framework but located in the wrong directories.

-Identify if you have any potential security flaws or patches that need to install for any of the above to help mitigate this risk.
+Identify if you have any potential security flaws or patches that need to be installed for any of the above to help mitigate this risk.

 Check your sources